 What is a Franchise Agreement?

 Like a licence agreement, a franchise agreement is also a type of contract.
 The most distinctive feature of a franchise agreement is that a franchisor exercises significantly more control over franchisees than a licensor.
-Unlike a licence agreement, franchise agreements will contain specific directions on how the franchise must operate the business and give detailed specifications on the level and type of marketing that each franchisee must carry out when selling to customers.
+Unlike a licence agreement, franchise agreements will contain specific directions on how the franchise must operate.
+It will also give detailed specifications on the level and type of marketing that each franchisee must carry out when selling to customers.

 The Code defines ‘franchise agreements’ and sets out specific elements that must all exist for a particular arrangement to be considered a franchise.